Congo-Kinshasa: Risk of Regional Conflict Following Fall of Goma and M23 Offensive in the DRC

-Shifting calculations by sponsors of the M23 rebel group risk triggering another war in the Great Lakes Region, underscoring importance of African mediators and global partners acting quickly to stem the fighting.
+A shifting political calculus by sponsors of the M23 rebel group risk triggering another war in the Great Lakes Region, underscoring the importance of African mediators and global partners acting quickly to stem the fighting.

-The fall of Goma to March 23 Movement (M23) rebels has sent shock waves through the region and risks triggering a wider regional war.
-Memories remain fresh of the devastating Congo Wars of the late 1990s and early 2000s in which 7 African militaries intervened, and 5.4 million Congolese are estimated to have died.
+The fall of Goma to the March 23 Movement (M23) rebels has sent shock waves through the region and risks triggering a wider regional war.
+Memories remain fresh of the devastating Congo Wars of the late 1990s and early 2000s in which 7 African militaries intervened, and an estimated 5.4 million Congolese died.

 The development is particularly alarming because it is widely recognized that M23 is backed by the Rwanda Defense Force (RDF) in support of Rwandan interests in the Democratic Republic of the Congo (DRC).
-Media reports and video show Congolese troops, government-aligned militias known as Wazalendo, and foreign mercenaries surrendering to well-armed RDF troops and Special Operations Forces in the DRC.
-In addition to the estimated 6,000 M23 troops, there are approximately 4,000 Rwandan forces currently in the DRC.
+In addition to the estimated 6,000 M23 troops, there are approximately 4,000 Rwandan forces forces currently in the DRC.
 There is also evidence from UN investigations that M23 is receiving support from Uganda.
+Reports indicate that Congolese troops, government-aligned militias known as Wazalendo, and foreign mercenaries have surrendered to RDF troops in the DRC.

-President of the Democratic Republic of the Congo Felix Tshisekedi is under enormous pressure to respond to the aggression perceived to be driven by Rwanda and Uganda.
+Congolese President Félix is under enormous pressure to respond to the aggression popularly believed to be driven by Rwanda and Uganda.
 Hundreds of angry protesters in Kinshasa are demanding the government take immediate and decisive action to reclaim the lost territory.
-Some have set off fires in front of Western embassies out of frustration over the international community's failure to stop the violence.
+Some have set off fires in front of Western embassies out of frustration over the international community’s failure to stop the violence.
 Others are calling for weapons so they can join the fight in the east.

+Calls for an immediate ceasefire and the pullout of Rwandan troops have come from the UN, European Union, and the United States.
+Kenyan President William Ruto and his Angolan counterpart, João Lourenço, both of whom have been mediating a multi-track process between Rwanda and the DRC known respectively as the Nairobi and Luanda Processes, called for a return to negotiations without preconditions.

 Who is the M23?

-The March 23 movement has its immediate roots in cohorts of the defunct National Congress for the Defense of the People (CNDP) units that broke away from the national army in 2009 following the collapse of a treaty signed on March 23.
-It provided for their integration into the regular military and measures to address the nationality of the Congolese of Rwandan origin, known as Banyarwanda, commonly called "Banyamulenge."
+The March 23 Movement was founded in 2012 by a group of former soldiers from the now defunct Congrès national pour la défense du peuple (CNDP), which had broken away from the national army in 2009 following the collapse of a peace treaty signed on March 23 of that year.
+The peace treaty provided for their integration into the regular military and measures to address the nationality of the Congolese of Rwandan origin, known as Banyarwanda, commonly called “Banyamulenge.”

-They regrouped to form M23, claiming to defend the Banyamulenge and combat the Democratic Forces for the Liberation of Rwanda (FDLR)--the mostly Hutu remnants of those implicated in genocide in Rwanda in 1994, principally the Interahamwe and ex-Rwandan Armed Forces.
+The former CNDP members regrouped to form M23, claiming to defend the Banyamulenge and combat the Democratic Forces for the Liberation of Rwanda (FDLR)—the mostly Hutu remnants of those implicated in the 1994 Rwandan genocide, principally the Interahamwe and ex-Rwandan Armed Forces.

 M23 also has roots in the rebel movements sponsored by Rwanda and Uganda during the First Congo War (1996-1997) against Mobutu Sese Seko, and the Second Congo War against Laurent Kabila (1998-2003).
 Rwanda’s campaigns in the DRC recruited heavily from the Banyamulenge, tapping grievances around nationality and mobilizing kinship ties.

 This historical backdrop explains some of the motivations and recruitment patterns of the Rwandan-backed groups that comprise the M23.
 They have used messages of self-preservation and safety against persecution to appeal to Banyamulenge communities.
 Since its resurgence in 2022, it has sought to appeal to other communities and set its sights on national goals like overthrowing the Congolese government.
-In 2024, it merged with 17 political parties and several armed groups to form the Congo River Alliance (AFC), which is led by Corneille Nangaa, who hails from western DRC.
-Nangaa served as President of the Independent National Electoral Commission from 2015 to 2021.
+In 2024, M23 merged with 17 political parties and several armed groups to form the Alliance Fleuve Congo (AFC), which is led by Corneille Nangaa, who hails from western DRC.
+Nangaa served as president of the Independent National Electoral Commission from 2015 to 2021.

-Calls for an immediate ceasefire and the pullout of Rwandan troops have come from the UN, European Union, and the United States.
-Kenyan President, William Ruto and his Angolan counterpart, Joao Lourenco, who have been mediating a multi-track process between Rwanda and the DRC known respectively as the Nairobi and Luanda processes.
-The have called for a return to negotiations without preconditions.

 What Happens in Congo Doesn’t Stay in Congo